micmejia/bible-dump/NKJV/Acts/Acts 9.md

 So he was with them at Jerusalem, coming in and going out.

 ###### 29
-And he spoke boldly in the name of the Lord Jesus and disputed against the Hellenists,[^f] but they attempted to kill him.
+And he spoke boldly in the name of the Lord Jesus and disputed against the Hellenists, but they attempted to kill him.

 ###### 30
 When the brethren found out, they brought him down to Caesarea and sent him out to Tarsus. ## The Church Prospers

 ###### 31
-Then the [^g]churches throughout all Judea, Galilee, and Samaria had peace and were edified.[^h] And walking in the fear of the Lord and in the comfort of the Holy Spirit, they were multiplied. ## Aeneas Healed
+Then the churches throughout all Judea, Galilee, and Samaria had peace and were edified.
+And walking in the fear of the Lord and in the comfort of the Holy Spirit, they were multiplied. ## Aeneas Healed

 ###### 32
 Now it came to pass, as Peter went through all _parts of the country,_ that he also came down to the saints who dwelt in Lydda.